 3 Results

 The BM chronology covered the years 1764-2010, had an interseries correlation of 0.556 and a mean sensitivity of 0.208 (Table 1).
 The EPS was greater than the 0.85 cutoff for the years 1845-1981.
-To increase the signal to noise ratio in our tree-ring record and better identify the regional precipitation effects, we therefore included oak chronologies from nearby locations in our analysis.
+To increase the signal to noise ratio in our tree-ring record and better identify the regional precipitation effects, we included four oak chronologies from nearby locations in our analysis.
 Four chronologies met the requirements for inclusion in the proceeding analysis: they were significantly correlated with mjPR and jjPDSI and covered at least the same time period as the BM chronology (1845 - 1981) as shown in table 1).
 The locations and time series of the suitable chronologies, hereafter referred to as LH, WD, CC, and OC, are shown in figures 1 and 2.
 A nested PCA was performed using these identified chronologies in addition to BM.

 The first PCA was performed on all five chronologies for the overlapping time period 1845-1981 determined by the BM EPS values, resulting in a first principal component which explained 57.0% of the common variance, and a second component which explained 15.2%.
 The scores plot (Fig. 3) illustrates the relationship between the five chronologies with respect to the first two principal components: all chronologies have a positive score along PC1 while only BM, WD, and LH have a positive score along PC2.
 The second PCA was performed on the subset of four chronologies which extended back to the year 1750 (LH, WD, CC, OC), and in this case the first principal component explained 48.6%, while the second component explained 29.1%.
 The relationship between these four chronologies is shown in (Fig. 3).
 All chronologies have a positive score along PC1 and a negative score along PC2.
 Overlapping portions of the first principal components that resulted from both decompositions were compared via correlation to confirm that both of these were in fact accounting for the same independent axis (r = 0.93, p < 0.01).
 First principal components were merged at the year 1845 (PCA2: 1750-1844, PCA1: 1845-1981) to form a single proxy record extending from 1750 to 1981.

 The BM chronology correlated significantly with monthly precipitation, and PDSI values, from May of the previous year to December of the current year for the period 1901 - 1981 (Fig. 4).
 We found significantly positive correlations between BM and precipitation of previous year June and current year May and June.
 The strongest correlation was found with average precipitation of the months May and June (r = 0.50, p < 0.01).
 Correlations with PDSI were consistently positive, with the strongest correlations occurring during the May through August growing season and correlation was particularly strong for average June and July PDSI (r = 0.55, p < 0.01).
-In general BM correlations with temperature were not significant, expect for previous July temperature for which there was a weak negative correlation (r = -0.19, p < 0.05).
+In general BM correlations with temperature were not significant, except for previous July temperature for which there was a weak negative correlation (r = -0.19, p < 0.05).
 Both average May-June precipitation (mjPR) and average June-July PDSI (jjPDSI) were considered as candidate climatic targets for reconstruction.
-The BM chronology was strongly correlated with both mjPR and jjPDSI, but an assessment of the reconstruction verification statistics (results not shown) suggested that the skill of a reconstruction based on this proxy data may not be sufficient.
+The BM chronology was strongly correlated with both mjPR and jjPDSI, but an assessment of the reconstruction verification statistics (results not shown) suggested that the accuracy of a reconstruction based on this proxy data may not be sufficient.